cbalhaus/MLP-lite/README.md

 POSE name | animation1 | animation2 ...

 The changes will become active after MLP is (re)started.
-Use the 'Menu Reset' command after changing
+Use the `Menu Reset` command after changing .MENUITEMS* files.
-*.MENUITEMS* files.

 To give an expression to an animation, add one of the following suffixes to the anim name in the POSE line.
 (Just add it to the POSE config line,